What is Classics?

 How do you major in Classics, Greek, Latin, or Classical Studies?

 The Classics, Greek, Latin, and Classical Studies majors are open.
 Students in good academic standing may declare the major at any time by meeting with the undergraduate adviser.
+To declare a major, please visit the Humanities Academic Services Center to get started, or schedule an appointment with a Humanities Adviser here.
 Learn more about applying to the university as an incoming first-year student, transfer student, or postbaccalaureate student.

 How do you meet with a Classics adviser?